flutter/website/src/cookbook/networking/background-parsing.md

 You might experience errors if you try to pass more complex objects, such as a `Future` or `http.Response` between isolates.

+Also, you can use [worker_manager](https://pub.dev/packages/worker_manager) to use isolates with extra perks.

 ## Complete example

 <?code-excerpt "lib/main.dart"?>